 It takes hard work to snag a spot on the first page of Google search results.
 There are many aspects to consider, such as creating relevant content, incorporating relevant keywords and links, and crafting an enticing search result that makes people want to click on it.
-But before you can craft content that excels, you need to understand how it might be displayed.
+That’s why many businesses rely on SEO agencies to help them with their online presence because it is tough work!
+But before content that excels can be crafted, you need to understand how it might be displayed.

 - Understanding the anatomy of a search result page can help you craft your content in a way that entices people to click your link.

 - Structure, organize, and promote your content effectively to rank high in SERPs.

 - Update and refresh content to keep your content relevant.